17 ministers to be sworn into BSY led Karnataka govt: Full list here

 Bengaluru, Aug 20: Seventeen Cabinet ministers would be sworn in today in Karnataka.
 Chief Minister, B S Yediyurappa has sent the list of 17 names to the Governor.
 The list inlaces, former chief minister, Jagadish Shettar and former deputy chief minister, R Ashoka.

-The others part of the list are Govind Karjol, Dr. Ashwath Narayan, K S Eswharappa, B Sreeramulu, Suresh Kumar, V Somanna, C T Ravi, Basavaraj Bommai, K Shrinivas Poojari, J C Madhu Swamy, C C Patil, H Nagesh, Prabhu Chuhan and J Shashikala Annasaheb.
+The others part of the list is Govind Karjol, Dr Ashwath Narayan, K S Eswharappa, B Sreeramulu, Suresh Kumar, V Somanna, C T Ravi, Basavaraj Bommai, K Shrinivas Poojari, J C Madhu Swamy, C C Patil, H Nagesh, Prabhu Chuhan and J Shashikala Annasaheb.

-Yediyurappa in his letter to the Governor, while proposing the names requested that they be administered the oath of office today at 10.30 am to 11.30 am at Raj Bhavan.
+Yediyurappa in his letter to the Governor, while proposing the names requested that they are administered the oath of office today at 10.30 am to 11.30 am at Raj Bhavan.

 Karnataka phone tapping row: "If I was involved I would have panicked", says HDK